Tinitto/data-science-snapshot-testing/README.md

 # Snapshot Testing in Data Science
-An Introduction to SnapShot testing in Data Science Pipelines and Systems
+An Introduction to Snapshot testing in Data Science Pipelines and Systems

-## What SnapShot Testing is
+## What Snapshot Testing is

 It is usually quite hard to test data analytic systems.
 This is due to the sheer number of different calculations that have to be unit tested.